qtermace/qtermace/pages/about.md

 ![](../uploads/logooooo1-option.jpg "first option logo")

-However, it didn't really look good with full words typed in the logo when I uploaded, so I decided to use a simplified abbreviation which you can find below.
+However, it didn't really look good with full words typed in the logo when I uploaded it, so I decided to use a simplified abbreviation of it.
 I had to change the non-serif font, as I felt that the combination of letters 'TT' following one another looks better in a serif font.

 ![](../uploads/logo-second-option.jpg "final logo")